djmurphy32/peter-smith/README.md

 1. Download and install git lfs from https://git-lfs.com/
 1. Setup git lfs on you machine using `git-lfs install`
-1. Install netlify CLI using `npm i netlify -g`
+1. Install netlify CLI using `npm i netlify-cli -g`
 1. Login to netlify using `netlify login` and complete the login through you browser
 1. Run `netlify lm:setup`
 1. Pull the images locally using `git lfs pull`